dotnet/AspNetCore.Docs/aspnetcore/security/authentication/microsoft-logins.md

 * When deploying the site you'll need to register a new public url.

 > [!NOTE]
 > You don't need to configure **signin-microsoft** as a route in your app.
-The ASP.NET Core team's implementation of the OAuth flow will create a temporary socket (called a *backchannel*) that listens at this route just for the duration of the OAuth flow.
+The Microsoft Account middleware will automatically intercept requests at this route and handle them to implement the OAuth flow.

 * Don't forget to tap **Add Url** to ensure the Url was added.